 In the healthcare industry, scintillators are used to detect and analyze cardiovascular and neurological diseases.
 With the increasing occurrence of these ailments, the demand for scintillators is increasing across the globe.
 Moreover, the governments across the globe are implementing stringent regulations on the use of medical devices which, in turn, is pressurizing hospitals and healthcare organizations to adopt technologically advanced scintillation and radiation detectors.
 Additionaly, these materials are used by security and defense organizations worldwide to tighten homeland security and avert human loss.
 For instance, the Department of Homeland Security (DHS) in the United States has been supporting the development of solid organic scintillators under the Exploratory Research and Small Business Innovative Research programs for detecting radioactive substances and preventing radiological threats.
-Looking forward, IMARC Group expects the market to reach a value of US$ 586 Million by 2024, registering a CAGR of 5.5% during 2019-2024.
+Looking forward, IMARC Group expects the global scintillator market to exhibit moderate growth during the next five years.